teao11/School_District_Analysis/README.md

 <img width="458" alt="Screen Shot 2021-05-30 at 4 15 04 PM" src="https://user-images.githubusercontent.com/46773181/120123306-e6ea4280-c162-11eb-9edf-0c21a30c4968.png">

-Similar to the prior paragraph, removing the math scores and segmenting by grade ensures that only the 9th grade scores will be affected!
-The 9th Grade scores for Thomas High School have been listed as NaN as requested!
+Similar to the prior paragraph, removing the math scores and segmenting by grade ensures that only the Thomas High School grade scores will be affected!
+The 9th Grade scores for Thomas High School have been listed as NaN as requested.

+Removing the 9th grade population from the denominator and grouping by school name has shifted the other Thomas High School grades up very slightly:
+* 10th Grade: 83.1 to 84.3
+* 11th Grade: 83.5 to 83.6
+* 12th Grade: 83.5 to 83.8

 #### 5) How does replacing the ninth-grade scores affect the following: Scores by school spending